otacon239/PS_HelloWorld/tutorial/tutorial.md

 Okay.
 What did we just add?
 First off, the line `int pwr_input = powerbtn_menu_show(kcugui_get_fb());` calls the power button menu from `powerbtn_menu.h` and since the function outputs to an `int` type variable, we need to store that output to something.
 In this case, the variable `pwr_input` that we initialized.

-Now that `pwr_input` has a value, we need to do something with it.
+Now that `pwr_input` has a value, we need to do something with it, so we check if the user selected the Close App option or the Power Down option.
+Depending on their input, we then run the associated commands.
 Normally, I'd include a link to the documentation here to explain the values we get back, but it appears it hasn't been written yet.
 I will update this tutorial as soon as it is made public.

 We then need to add a section to the bottom of `app_main()` to tell it to check the hardware buttons for any input: